Utility Bills 101: Average Monthly Cost of Utilities by State and Nationally

 Water charges and usage vary by utility provider and by region.
 Here is a sample water bill from two people living in a 1,900-square-foot home in Salt Lake City, Utah.

 • Wash clothes in cold water.
 Simply, hot water requires more energy.
-It might not seem like much, but washing your clothes in cold water could save you $60 a year.19
+It might not seem like much, but washing your clothes in cold water could save you $60 a year.

 • Run the dishwasher when it’s full.
 Reduce wastewater by queuing up the dishwasher only when you’ve placed every dish and utensil you can possibly fit into it without overloading.

-The average homeowner typically pays between $25 to $100 per month for residential trash and garbage collection services, depending on the location and size of the container.20
+The average homeowner typically pays between $25 to $100 per month for residential trash and garbage collection services, depending on the location and size of the container.

 One of the easiest ways to get rid of belongings in your home is to reach out to a junk removal company, which donates and recycles things like furniture and appliances that may be of use to others.
-For information on junk removal options and costs, check out our article on the average cost of junk removal.
+Check out your options and estimated costs in our guide to the average cost of junk removal.

 You can also donate items to various charities for reuse.